 - 16.1.
 The time limit for the first boat to reach the first mark shall be 30 minutes.
 If no boat has reached the mark within that time then the race will be abandoned. - 16.2.
-The Race Time Limit is 75 minutes and Target Time is 25 minutes if in Clear Lake, and 40 minutes if in Galveston Bay.. - 16.3.
+The Race Time Limit is 75 minutes and Target Time is 30 minutes on Clare Lake, 40 minutes on Galveston Bay.

+- 16.3.
 The Finishing Window is the time for boats to finish after the first boat sails the course and finishes.
 The Finishing Window is 15 minutes.
 Boats failing to finish within the Finishing Window, and not subsequently retiring, penalized or given redress, will be scored Time Limit Expired (TLE) without a hearing.
 A boat scored TLE shall be scored points for the finishing place one more than the points scored by the last boat that finished within the Finishing Window.
 This changes RRS 35, A5.1, A5.2 and A10. - 16.4.
 Failure to meet the target time will not be grounds for redress.
-This changes RRS 61.4(b)(1).
+This changes RRS 62.1(a).